KIT-IAI-PROOF/kit-iai-proof.github.io/docs/Block/using-proof-blocks.md

 When selecting a *Block* on the canvas, you can see and configure some of its settings, e.g. the *Block's* visible name or color, in the *Block Configuration* panel that appears on the *PROOF Workflow Editor*.

-If the *Workflow* ist complete, you can save it and execute it using the *START WORKFLOW* button in the right upper corner of the *PROOF Workflow Editor*.
+If the *Workflow* is complete, you can save it and execute it using the *START WORKFLOW* button in the right upper corner of the *PROOF Workflow Editor*.
 Alternatively, you can also start a saved *Workflow* from the *Monitoring* panel in the PROOF UI (2nd menu in the left sidebar).

 #Use own Blocks